axonweb3/axon/README.md

   </p>
 </p>

+## Versioning

+Note this is the branch for Axon v0.3.

-> Axon is still in active development.
+[Axon v0.2 (beta)](https://github.com/axonweb3/axon/tree/0.2.0-beta) is still in operation but is not being actively developed.

 ## What is Axon